 - coordination and planning of the training flight

 The information contained in this web update is released in accordance with section 25 of the Transport Safety Investigation Act 2003 and is derived from the initial investigation of the occurrence.
 Readers are cautioned that new evidence will become available as the investigation progresses that will enhance the ATSB's understanding of the accident as outlined in this web update.
 As such, no analysis or findings are included in this update.

-|Date:||08 September 2017||Investigation status:||Active|
+|Date:||08 September 2017||Investigation status:||Completed|

-|Location:||1.3 km S Port Macquarie Airport||Investigation type:||Occurrence Investigation|
+|Location:||1.3 km South of Port Macquarie Airport||Investigation phase:||Final report: Dissemination|

 |State:||New South Wales||Occurrence type:||Collision with terrain|

 |Aircraft manufacturer||Diamond Aircraft Industries|

 |Departure point||Port Macquarie, New South Wales|